Zen Mitani

-Zen Mitani (三谷 然, Mitani Zen) is a Japanese Grand Prix motorcycle racer currently competing in the 2025 FIM JuniorGP World Championship for the Asia Talent Team.
-He is the 2024 Asia Talent Cup champion.
+Zen Mitani (三谷 然, Mitani Zen) is a Japanese Grand Prix motorcycle racer who competes in the Moto3 World Championship for Honda Team Asia.

-Mitani made his Grand Prix debut at the 2025 Indonesian motorcycle Grand Prix, acting as a replacement rider.
-He will race full-time in the final two rounds of the 2025 Moto3 World Championship as well as the 2026 Moto3 World Championship with Honda Team Asia.
+Mitani won the 2024 Asia Talent Cup.
+He made his Grand Prix debut at the 2025 Indonesian motorcycle Grand Prix, acting as a replacement rider.

 Career

 Early career

 Mitani was born in Iwase in Sakuragawa, Japan.
 He rode a motorbike for the first time at the age of three.
 After performing well in national junior categories, finishing runner-up in the Tsukuba Road Race Championship's J-GP3 class in 2021, he was selected to compete in the 2023 Asia Talent Cup at the age of 15.
 Mitani completed his first Cup season with six podium finishes, placing fifth in the final standings.

 In his second Asia Talent Cup season in 2024, Mitani won seven of the twelve total races on the calendar, and finished on the podium in all but two.
 This would crown him champion with still one more round to go.
 He also participated in the TVS class of the 2024 Asia Road Racing Championship as a wildcard entry at the Motegi round, where he set pole position and finished both races in second place, behind Hiroki Ono.

 After his successful stint in the Asia Talent Cup, Mitani was promoted to both the Red Bull MotoGP Rookies Cup and FIM JuniorGP World Championship for the 2025 season.
 He started his Rookies Cup spell with consistent results, building momentum and climbing the order as the rest of the season unfolded, clinching two podium finishes in total, with a second place at Sachsenring and a third place in Race 1 of the final round at Misano, barely missing out on a third podium in Race 2.